 Self-Acceptance is the groundwork for living a happy life, and it’s an active process that involves a willingness to experience thoughts, feelings and emotions without denial or evasion.

 When I was 11 years old, I joined a swim team.
 I was the new kid at school, and one of my first friends was a swimmer and invited me to join.
 I had no idea what I was getting into.
 I had only had basic swim lessons up to that point in my life, whereas my new friend had been competing on the swim team for years.

-Within the first few minutes of the first drill.
-I thought I was going to die.
-I literally just lay on my back in the middle of one of the swim lanes and struggled to catch my breath.
+Within the first few minutes of the first drill, I thought I was going to die.
+I literally just laid on my back in the middle of one of the swim lanes and struggled to catch my breath.
 Fortunately, I didn’t panic.
-I don’t know how, but I managed to remain calm and relax.
+I don’t know how, but I managed to remain calm and relaxed.
 The swim coach was a huge muscular man, rather intimidating in stature.
 He called me to the side of the pool.
 Bracing myself for his anger, I was relieved when he gently pointed out that I may want to think about starting with something at a more beginner level.
 He didn’t embarrass me in front of the team or tell me I would never be a swimmer.
 Instead, he helped me think through an option that made a better fit for me.

 It’s okay to say when we are in over our heads.
 It is okay to ask for help.
 There is no shame in saying I am struggling or making a decision to try something different.
 In fact, growth requires these things.
 Part of the process is finding our own pace.
 It is also important not to panic.
 If I had panicked in the pool, I probably would have started to drown.
 I somehow instinctively took care of myself in that moment.
 I was able to admit to myself and others that I could not keep up with everyone else.